Tohé Commaret, Because of (u), 2024 and Placenta Chips, 2022, Exhibition View at Kunstmuseum Bonn, 2026, © Tohé Commaret, photo: David Ertl

 The Dorothea von Stetten Art Award has been presented at the Kunstmuseum Bonn every two years since 1984.
 Since 2014, the prize has been focusing on young artists from Germany’s neighbouring countries, with the aim of strengthening transnational networks.
-The exhibition at the Kunstmuseum Bonn and the accompanying catalogue serve to raise the international profile of the awarded artists.
-In 2026 the Dorothea von Stetten Art Award is being bestowed for the first time on artists from the French art scene.
+This year, the jury awarded the prize, worth 10,000 euros, to Tohé Commaret, who will share the prize money with her fellow finalists.

 This year’s finalists Tohé Commaret (b.
 1992), Sarah-Anaïs Desbenoit (b.
 1992) and Pol Taburet (b.
 1997) are united by their self-assured visual aesthetics.
 These artists are rethinking the conventions of familiar media such as painting and film.
 They were selected among ten nominees by a jury consisting of: Liberty Adrien (KW Institute for Contemporary Art, Berlin), Anna Fricke (Museum Folkwang, Essen), Elisabeth Kihlström (2024 prize-winner), Viktor Neumann (Bonner Kunstverein) and Friederike Voßkamp (Museum August Macke Haus, Bonn).